Machine Learning & Signals Learning

 3.4 Gradient Descent

-• Goal: Find the minimum of the function:
+• Goal: Iterative algorithm to find the minimum of the function:

 • First-order derivative based algorithm.